Delvin2011/background-generator/README.md

 1 2 1 2 Testing GitHub.
 Feeling excited.

+Git commands.
-git status - checking the available files in GitHb git add - adding a file to gitHub git commit -m "adding advanced JS file" git push - pushing the new file
+1. git status - checking the available files in GitHb
+2. git add - adding a file to gitHub
+3. git commit -m "adding advanced JS file"
+4. git push - pushing the new file

+More about the course.
+Skills to be learn from the course
 1. contribute on open source projects (use of github).

 2. how to deploy our frontend, backend code on heroku.